JessicaRulestheUniverse.com

 The Weight

-June 29, 2008 By: jessicazafra Category: Current Events and Sports besides Tennis No Comments →
+June 29, 2008 By: jessicazafra Category: Current Events, Sports besides Tennis No Comments →

 Living in the Philippines often feels like blunt force trauma so it makes perfect sense that our hero is a boxer.
 Considering that he carries the weight of the expectations of 90 million Filipinos along with the added weight needed to move up a division, it’s a wonder Manny Pacquiao can stand up at all.
 Little guy beating up the bigger guys—resonate much?
 But he destroyed David Diaz in impressive fashion, demonstrating that a boxer in late mid-career can learn new things—something Pinoy politicians can’t seem to grasp.